 We seek to create meaning, stories and cause and effect in everything.
-In experiments, when shown random moving shapes people will create stories from the patterns e.g. “the square was bullying the circle.”
+In experiments, when shown random moving shapes people will create stories from the patterns.
+For example, “the square was bullying the circle.”

-“Many Believe the brain separates fiction from reality.
+“Many believe the brain separates fiction from reality.
 Not so.
-In “Reality” the brains stores everything as stories.
+In “Reality” the brain stores everything as stories.
 Humans are creatures of Neverland.
 We live in Neverland because we can’t not live in Neverland” –Jonathan Gottschall

-We don’t like stories where we are the baddies – positive stories of hope rather than villains and catastrophe will be more powerful to galvanise us to take action against climate change.
+We don’t like stories where we are the baddies.
+Positive stories of hope, rather than of villains and catastrophe will be more powerful to galvanise us to take action against climate change.